kontent-ai/delivery-sdk-js/README.md

 }

 /**
-* Type resolvers make sure that the items returned from Kentico Cloud are casted to your classes (useful when you define * custom properties/functions on your models)
-*/
-var typeResolvers = [
-    new KenticoCloud.TypeResolver('movie', () => new Movie()),
+* Type resolvers make sure instance of proper class is created for your content types */ var typeResolvers = [ new KenticoCloud.TypeResolver('movie', () => new Movie()),